gitdavehorsley/falcon-mcp-codebuild/README.md

 ## What It Does

-The template creates a simple and efficient CI/CD pipeline:
+The template creates a simple and efficient build system:

 1. **ECR Repository**: Automatically created with lifecycle policies (keeps last 10 images)
-2. **CodeBuild Project**: Configured for GitHub with webhook triggers on push to main branch
+2. **CodeBuild Project**: Configured for manual builds from the CrowdStrike GitHub repository
 3. **Simplified Build Process**:
    - Uses the existing production-ready Dockerfile from CrowdStrike's repository
    - Builds Docker image directly from source